dancodery/sudoku-solver/README.md

 ### Eliminate

-The elimination function looks for single digits which are contained in its peers as a possibility.
+The elimination function looks for single digits in a cell which are contained in its peers as a possibility.
 Peers are neighbors in any unit.

 So if you have one row and in that row there is a cell with a single digit, you know that this digit can be deleted from the possibility list of all other cells.